ton-org/sandbox/README.md

 When you call `nftItem.getData()` (note that just like in the `sendTransfer` method, you don't need to supply the `provider` argument - it's done for you on "opened" instances), the `provider` will query the smart contract contained in blockchain and parse the data according to the code.
 Note that unlike the `send` methods, `get` methods on "opened" instances will return the original result as-is to the caller.

+Notes:
-Note that all of the methods of contracts that you want to "open" that start with `get` or `send` NEED to accept `provider: ContractProvider` as a first argument (even if not used) due to how the wrapper works.
+- All of the methods of contracts that you want to "open" that start with `get` or `send` **NEED** to accept `provider: ContractProvider` as a first argument (even if not used) due to how the wrapper works.
+- You can open any contract at any address, even if it is not yet deployed or was deployed by a "parent" opened contract.
+The only requirement is that the `address` field (required by the `Contract` interface) is the address of the contract that you want to open, and that `init` is present if you want to deploy using methods on the opened instance (in other cases, `init` is not necessary).
+- Ideally, at most one call to **either** `provider.internal` or `provider.external` should be made within a `send` method.
+Otherwise, you may get hard to interpret (but generally speaking correct) results.
+- No calls to `provider.external` or `provider.internal` should be made within `get` methods.
+Otherwise, you will get weird and wrong results in the following `send` methods of any contract.

 ## Writing tests